Kenny-Jolley/LBOMD_utility_scripts/README.md

 `md_setup_gen_random_system.py  density  atom_symbol atom_charge atom_num`
 This function builds a lattice with randomly distributed atoms (with atoms no closer than 1 Angstrom).
 User input can be specified on the command-line or entered interactively.

+### md run scripts

+`md_run_multi_cgmins.py density  atom_N_id  atom_N_charge  atom_N_num`
+This script quenches multiple lattices with properties read from the command-line.
+MD input files and LBOMD.exe are required.
+Note, the md code should be compiled with the quench flag activated.